-Modelling an eDNA survey is a critical and complex process.
-It involves the planning, coordination and alignment of several activities, such as defining the scope, site selection, sampling strategy, marine logistics, choice of target DNA markers and DNA primer(s) for their amplification, depth of DNA sequencing, and other factors to ultimately deliver a comprehensive report that is targeted to the client’s requirements.
+A sophisticated process of planning, coordination and alignment of critical activities.
+Designing an eDNA survey is critical for successful implementation.
+It involves the planning, coordination and alignment of several activities, such as defining the scope, site selection, sampling strategy, marine logistics, choice of target DNA regions as biodiversity markers and selecting or designing DNA primer(s) for their amplification, selecting technology and depth of DNA sequencing, selecting bioinformatics workflow and other factors to ultimately deliver a comprehensive report that is targeted to the client’s requirements.

-Using the most advanced high throughput technologies available, including the Illumina MiSeq and NovaSeq 6000 sequencing platforms.
+This is achieved using the most advanced high throughput technologies available, including the lllumina MiSeq and NovaSeq 6000 sequencing platforms.
 These are the same technologies used in advanced medical labs for various molecular diagnostic protocols.

 A typical survey will generate tens of millions or even billions of DNA sequences, which must pass through rigorous QC/QA checks and then be compared against a reference database of species to identify organisms.

 7. Produce comprehensive biodiversity reports with actionable information.